 | Ignoring the corporate secretary requirement | ACRA penalties and compliance issues | Appoint secretary within 6 months; cannot be sole director |

-Ready to switch from Sole Proprietorship to Pte Ltd?
+Get a Free Compliance Assessment →Ready to Switch from Sole Proprietorship to Pte Ltd?

 Terra Advisory Services can help you incorporate your new company, transfer your contracts and assets correctly, appoint a qualified company secretary, and handle ongoing compliance — all from one team.